Available with Standard or Advanced license.

-Requesting USER_PERMIT.TXT from OEM
+Request USER_PERMIT.TXT from OEM

-For the Maritime Chart Service to read S-63 encrypted datasets, the licensee of the Maritime Chart Service technology (data clients) must first request a user permit (USER_PERMIT.TXT) for each license of the Maritime Chart Service it plans to use for S-63 encrypted datasets.
+For the Maritime Chart Service to access S-63 encrypted datasets, the licensee of the Maritime Chart Service technology (data clients) must first request a user permit (USER_PERMIT.TXT) for each license of the Maritime Chart Service it plans to use for S-63 encrypted datasets.

-You must tell your data server that Esri is the OEM so it can apply the correct manufacturer key to the encryption process.
+You must specify that Esri is the OEM to your data server so they can apply the correct manufacturer key to the encryption process.

-Setting up your map service to support S-63
+Set up your map service to support S-63

 - User permit (USER_PERMIT.TXT)